korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/customization.md

     PepperModuleProperty(String name, Class<T> clazz, String description,
                          T defaultValue, Boolean required)
 \endcode
-To register a customization property, you need to add the created object to registry object, which is managed and accessed by the Pepper framework.
+To register a customization property, you need to add the created object to the registry, which is managed and accessed by the Pepper framework.
 The registry is realized via a specified @ref org.corpus_tools.pepper.modules.PepperModuleProperty object.
 To create such an object, first implement a registry class as shown in the following snippet:
 \code
     //...
     import org.corpus_tools.pepper.modules.PepperModuleProperties;